arkency/posts/posts/2015-02-24-taming-async-frontend-code-with-jquery-dot-deferred.md

 ## Problem (in the domain way)

-I working with fairly big project which have frontend composed of microapps.
-Such microapp is providing services to build our front-end - it's often a package of React components to build a view, commands which you invoke to perform an action on backend, and the storage - a class which encapsulates our data and reacts if this data is changed (it is similar to Store in Flux terminology).
+I'm working on fairly big project which have frontend composed of microapps.
+Such microapp is providing services to build our frontend - it's often a package of React components to build a view, commands which you invoke to perform an action on backend, and the storage - a class which encapsulates our data and reacts if this data is changed (it is similar to Store in Flux terminology).
 The whole thing is 'glued' together in a dispatcher - you may think of it as a telephone central when we 'route' events from our pieces to another piece.

 In our app we are making some kind of surveys (called assessments) to rate "assets" in a certain way.
 There are two roles in the process - an user which is the owner of a given asset (it's often a piece of hardware).
 Owner can go to a view and perform as many surveys as he want to provide rating of his owned assets.
 An analyst defines what assets are and who owns them - he also defines criteria of surveys.